-Kerry believes her career has benefited from the mentoring of trusted advisors like Barney; Professor Sue Rowley (past DVC Research at UTS) and Professor Joyce Kirk (past Vice President RMIT Vietnam).
+Kerry believes her career has benefited from the mentoring of trusted advisors like Barney; Professor Sue Rowley (past DVC Research at UTS), Professor Joyce Kirk (past Vice President RMIT Vietnam) and Professor Michael Ostwald (past Dean School of Architecture and Built Environment University of Newcastle.
 Kerry enjoys mentoring others and sees it as her role to create a safe environment and be a trusted sounding board for her mentees to explore big ideas, navigate issues and find solutions.
 Kerry’s approach is very action orientated and she likes to delve into the unique attributes of the individuals she mentors.

 Kerry is also an advocate for finding work life balance – something she believes she may have recently cracked for the first time – and enjoys playing tennis and jumping in the car to explore New South Wales with her husband.
 They spend two weeks every year at Langkawi an island off the coast of Malaysia which is very special to them reading, swimming, relaxing and enjoying the local food.